 What is Deep Linking?
 In the context of a push notification, it is a means to allow an app to be opened or directed (if open) to a specified location inside the app.

 How does it work?
-The author of a push notification optionally adds a button label (i.e. “Show me!”) to the notification and chooses the page they would like linked in the notification, via a visual path browser.
+The author of a push notification optionally adds a button label (that is, “Show me!”) to the notification and chooses the page that they would like linked in the notification, via a visual path browser.
 When sent, the push occurs as normal except that in the in-app message, the OK button is replaced by a “Dismiss” button, and the new button specified (“Show me!”) also appears.
-Clicking on the new button will make the app go to the specified page within the app.
-Clicking Dismiss will just dismiss the message.
+Clicking the new button makes the app go to the specified page within the app.
+Clicking Dismiss expels the message.

-If the app is not open, the shade will appear as normal.
-Taking action on the notification in the shade will open the app and then present the user the deep link buttons based on what was configured in the push notification.
+If the app is not open, the shade appears as normal.
+Taking action on the notification in the shade opens the app and then presents the user the deep link buttons based on what was configured in the push notification.

 Create the notification, add a button text and link path for the optional deep link: